-The Government is currently considering changes to public sector pensions which are likely to reduce the future cost to employers of such schemes.
+The Government is currently implementing changes to public sector pensions which are likely to reduce the future cost to employers of such schemes.
+There will be a revised national Local Government Pension Scheme taking effect from 1st April 2014.

 Borrowing